 Although the 2-1-1 crack spread is a benchmark for our refinery margin, because our refinery has certain feedstock costs and logistical advantages as compared to a benchmark refinery and our product yield is less than total refinery throughput, the crack spread does not account for all the factors that affect refinery margin.
 Our refinery is able to process a blend of crude oil that includes quantities of heavy and medium sour crude oil that has historically cost less than WTI.
 We measure the cost advantage of our crude oil slate by calculating the spread between the price of our delivered crude oil and the price of WTI.
 The spread is referred to as our consumed crude differential.
-Our refinery margin can be impacted significantly by the consumed crude differential.
-Our consumed crude differential will move directionally with changes in the WTS differential to WTI and the West Canadian Select ("WCS") differential to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
-The correlation between our consumed crude differential and published differentials will vary depending on the volume of light medium sour crude oil and heavy sour crude oil we purchase as a percent of our total crude oil volume and will correlate more closely with such published differentials the heavier and more sour the crude oil slate.
-The WTI less WCS differential was \$7.82, \$18.72 and \$22.94 per barrel for the years ended December 31, 2009, 2008 and 2007, respectively.
-The WTI less WTS differential was \$1.70, \$3.44 and \$5.16 per barrel for the years ended December 31, 2009, 2008 and 2007, respectively.
-The Company's consumed crude oil differential was \$4.65, \$2.12 and \$5.04 per barrel for the years ended December 31, 2009, 2008 and 2007, respectively.
+Our refinery margin can be impacted significantly by the consumed crude differential will move directionally with changes in the WTS differential to WTI and the West Canadian Select ("WCS") differentials to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
+The correlation between our consumed crude differential and published differentials will vary depending on the volume of light medium sour crude oil and heavy sour crude oil we purchase as a percent of our total crude oil volume and will correlate more closely with such published differential was \$7.82, \$18.72 and \$2.294 per barrel for the years ended December 31, 2009, 2008 and 2007, respectively.
+The WTI less WTS differential was \$4.65, \$2.12 and \$5.04 per barrel for the years ended December 31, 2009, 2008 and 2007, respectively.

 We produce a high volume of high value products, such as gasoline and distillates.
 We benefit from the fact that our marketing region consumes more refined products than it produces so that the market prices in our region include the logistics cost for U.S. Gulf Coast refineries to ship into our region.
-The result of this logistical advantage and the fact the actual product specifications used to determine the NYMEX are different from the actual production in our refinery is that prices we realize are different than those used in determining the 2-1-1 crack spread.
-The difference between our price and the price used to calculate the 2-1-1 crack spread is referred to as gasoline PADD II, Group 3 vs. NYMEX basis, or gasoline basis, and Ultra Low Sulfur Diesel PADD II, Group 3 vs. NYMEX basis, or Ultra Low Sulfur Diesel basis.
+The result of this logistical advantage and the fact the actual product specifications used to determine the NYMEX are different from the actual production in our refinery is that prices we realize are different than those used in determining the 2-1-1 crack spread is referred to as gasoline PADD II, Group 3 vs. NYMEX basis, or gasoline basis, and Ultra Low Sulfur Diesel PADD II, Group 3 vs. NYMEX basis, or Ultra Low Sulfur Diesel basis.
 If both gasoline and Ultra Low Sulfur Diesel basis are greater than zero, this means that prices in our marketing area exceed those used in the 2-1-1 crack spread.
 Since 2003, the market indicator for the Ultra Low Sulfur Diesel basis has been positive in all periods presented, including a decrease to \$0.03 per barrel for 2009 from \$4.22 per barrel for 2008 and \$7.95 per barrel in 2007.
 Gasoline basis for 2009 was \$(1.25) per barrel, compared to \$0.12 per barrel in 2008 and \$3.56 per barrel in 2007.
 Beginning January 1, 2007, the benchmark used for gasoline was changed from Reformulated Gasoline ("RFG") to Reformulated Blend for Oxygenate Blend ("RBOB").